jgavinray/player/README.md

 A simple player that I use to play mp3s on my system.
 I have begun to loathe the heavyweight marketing driven applications that play music in 2024, so I now have this.
-What maybe a run idea is to add things like random play lists, remote play from a filesystem or server in my network.
+Future features maybe add things like random play lists, remote play from a filesystem or server in my network.
 Who knows?
 Just fun and I get to play around with Rust.

 ## Development Toolchain